How To Choose a Pest Control Company

 Treatment Methods

-Pest professionals looking to reduce their use of chemical pesticides often implement procedures such as Integrated Pest Management (IPM).
+Pest control professionals looking to reduce their use of chemical pesticides often implement procedures such as Integrated Pest Management (IPM).
 Using IPM involves a series of steps:

 - Figure out what pests are causing the problem and assess whether immediate action is needed.